By submitting this form, I give OurChurch.Com permission to send me communication by email.

 - You have the desire to learn how to build websites and a lot of time to learn

-- There’s not enough money in the budget to hire a professional
+- There isn’t enough money in the budget to hire a professional

 Designing and building your own website from scratch can be the least expensive approach if you know what you’re doing.
 This has also gotten a lot easier since the early days when this required coding everything yourself in HTML.
 Today, a person can install a content management system like WordPress, install a free or inexpensive theme, and install dozens of plugins to get the functionality desired.